 With the popularity of CI/CD environment and DevOps, the decision-makers are not only focusing on the application security, but also the time is taken to perform the tests.
 It is considered that cloud-based application security can address time-related constraints, while at the same time, making testing hassle-free and flawless.

-When you opt for conducting cloud-based application security testing, there are two possible ways which can be explored by an organization – hiring a vendor’s service or building in–house facility.
-If you plan on building cloud-based security testing capability internally, there are multiple challenges that you need to address and set the baselines for building distributed computing capabilities, standardization of processes and procedures, ensuring the security of applications hosted on the cloud, accessibility of the data stored in the cloud, and many more.
+When you opt for conducting cloud-based application penetration testing, there are two possible ways which can be explored by an organization – hiring a vendor’s service or building in–house facility.
+If you plan on building internal capabilities for cloud-based security assessments, there are multiple challenges that you need to address and set the baselines for building distributed computing capabilities, standardization of processes and procedures, ensuring the security of applications hosted on the cloud, accessibility of the data stored in the cloud, and many more.
 For small and medium-sized businesses, hiring a vendor service is deemed to be cost-effective.
-Irrespective of whether you are building in-house capability, or hiring an external vendor, here are a few factors that you might consider while considering cloud-based application security testing –
+Irrespective of whether you are building in-house capability, or hiring an external vendor, here are a few factors that you might consider while considering cloud-based application testing –

 Figure 1: Cloud-based Application Security Testing Key Factors

 - Speed: Cloud-based application testing must increase the turnaround time for a security testing exercise.
 A cloud-based security testing tool should also be capable of running parallel scans on multiple locations.

 - Scalability: The cloud-based application penetration testing tool must be scalable, and hence, it should be able to cater to the organizational needs, irrespective of whether the tool is built in–house or by a vendor.